pesto-students/vehicle-doctor-backend-f2-alpha/README.md

 This project includes the different APIs that provide data to the front-end of the application.

-The APIs use an ORM to fetch the data from the database and are ready for discovery by the front-end
+The APIs use an Sequelize ORM to fetch the data from the database and are ready for discovery by the front-end